Umachal rock inscription

 The Umachal rock inscription is one of the earliest epigraphic sources discovered in Assam.
 Dated to the 5th century, the rock description was discovered in the north-eastern slopes of the Nilachal Hills (called Umachal), near Guwahati city.
-The artifact is dated primarily on the basis of the identification of the named Surendravarman with Mahendravarman (fl. c470-494) of the Varman dynasty.
+The artifact is dated primarily on the basis of the identification of the named Surendravarman with Mahendravarman (fl. c.
+470–494) of the Varman dynasty.
 The script is in the Nagari variety of the Gupta script and the language is Sanskrit prose.
 Though the Nilachal Hills is known for the Kamakhya Temple, a shakta/tantra site, this temple was for Balabhadra, a god of the Vaishnavite pantheon.

 Another inscription, the Nagajari-Khanikargaon rock inscription, though undated, is sometimes claimed, on stylistic grounds, as the earliest.